If you are planning on applying to Gettysburg College, the deadline for Fall 2023 admissions is January 15 and the fee for the application is $60.

 Do I have to submit test scores to Gettysburg College?

-No, Gettysburg College is test optional, so you can make the call if you want to to submit your test scores.
+❌ No, Gettysburg College is test optional, so you can choose if you want to to submit your ACT or SAT scores.
 If your scores are higher than the school's average, you may want to send them.
-If you scored lower than a school's average,, you it might make sense to leave them out of your application..
+If your scores are average or below average, you it might make sense to leave them out of your application.

 First-Year Applications are Due